Coen-1/RecSys2025Group13/recbole_baselines/README.md

 # 🔁 Reproducibility Instructions

 This document provides the full set of instructions to reproduce our project results from scratch, including data setup, environment configuration, training, and evaluation.
+This repo provides the code to get the results of the recbole models (FDSA and SASRec) for all experiments performed in our study.

 ---